diracdeltas/snowflake-cli/README.md

 npm install snowflake-cli
 ```

-then simply call `snowflake-cli` to start the proxy.
+then run `snowflake-cli` to start the proxy.